Skip to Content

 Caterpillars Deters egg hatching

-Spider Mites Controls with direct contact
+Spider Mites Controlled on contact

 Garlic and Chili Pepper Spray